Orphan Train: The first orphan train

-Logistics of Orphan Trains
+Logistics of orphan trains

 Committees of prominent local citizens were organized in the towns where orphan trains stopped.
 These committees were responsible for arranging a site for the adoptions, publicizing the event, and arranging lodging for the orphan train group.
 These committees were also required to consult with the Children's Aid Society on the suitability of local families interested in adopting children.

 Brace's system put its faith in the kindness of strangers.
 Orphan train children were placed in homes for free and were expected to serve as an extra pair of hands to help with chores around the farm.
-Families expected to raise them as they would their natural-born children, providing them with decent food and clothing, a "common" education, and $100 when they turned twenty-one.
+Families were expected to raise them as they would their natural-born children, providing them with decent food and clothing, a "common" education, and $100 when they turned twenty-one.
 Older children placed by The Children's Aid Society were supposed to be paid for their labors.
 Legal adoption was not required.

 According to the Children's Aid Society's "Terms on Which Boys are Placed in Homes," boys under twelve were to be "treated by the applicants as one of their own children in matters of schooling, clothing, and training," and boys twelve to fifteen were to be "sent to a school a part of each year."
 Representatives from the society were supposed to visit each family once a year to check conditions, and children were expected to write letters back to the society twice a year.
 There were only a handful of agents to monitor thousands of placements.